-Most Christians who’ve read Galatians know it’s a bad idea to mix grace with works.
-Paul wondered of the Galatians:
+Most Christians know it’s a bad idea to mix grace with works because of what Paul said to the Galatians:

 How do we mix grace with works?

-Let me give you an example based on the Parable of the Persistent Widow.
-I am sure you are familiar with this story.
-It starts like this:
+Let me give you an example from the Parable of the Persistent Widow.
+The story starts like this:

-“because this widow keeps bothering me, I will see that she gets justice, so that she won’t eventually wear me out with her coming!”
-(Lk 18:5)
+because this widow keeps bothering me, I will see that she gets justice, so that she won’t eventually wear me out with her coming!
+(Luke 18:5)

-And so they completely miss the point of the story and end up mixing grace with works.
+And so they miss the point of the story and end up mixing grace with works.

 There is nothing wrong with God’s hearing

 Prayer is simply conversing with God.
 We can talk to God about anything, anytime.
-If you are facing a problem that won’t go away, by all means talk to your loving Father about it.
+If you are facing a problem that won’t go away, talk to your loving Father about it.
 He cares for you.
-He wants to take your cares off you.
-Give them to him.

 But what is not fine is to subscribe to a method of praying that suggests God rewards our praying effort, that if God doesn’t hear us the first time, that we need to pray again and again and again until he does.
 To pray like this suggests that God is either deaf or reluctant to help, neither of which is true.